guidove/ScenicAPI/README.md

 - **Navigate** your routes (or to your locations) with Scenic
 - **Import** your routes to their Scenic account

-Scenic is a (Motorcycle) Navigation App for iOS (iPhone/iPad/iPodTouch).
+Scenic is a (Motorcycle) Navigation App for iOS.
 With Scenic users can plan, navigate and track their (Motorcycle) Trips.
-For more information see [MotoMappers.com](http://www.motomappers.com) and [Scenic on the App Store](https://itunes.apple.com/us/app/scenic-tour-planner-navigation/id1089668246)
+For more information see [MotoMappers.com](http://www.motomappers.com) and [Scenic on the App Store](https://itunes.apple.com/app/id1089668246)

-By integrating with Scenic you not only offer more functionality to your existing users, but also **open up an additional channel to acquire new users**. (i.e. Scenic users will notice the integration and possibly sign up to your site / get your app.)
+By integrating with Scenic you not only offer more functionality to your existing users, but also **open up an additional channel to acquire new users**. (i.e. Scenic users will notice the integration with your site/app.)

 # Ways to Integrate